Think about beer advertising.

 It’s the only way you can explain how the conglomerate brewers get their crap into the hands of the masses.
-It’s forced down our throats with billions spent on advertising dollars, exclusivity rights, under the table deals with bar owners, and prime locations in the liquor store shelves.
-Customers don’t have much of a choice but to give in.
+It’s forced down our throats with billions spent on advertising dollars, exclusivity rights, under the table deals, strong arming bar owners, and prime locations in the liquor store shelves.
+Consumers don’t have much of a choice but to give in.

 Then there’s the mysterious case of the Brooklyn Brewery…

 Located in the heart of New York’s trendy boroughs, the Brooklyn Brewery is one of the coolest American craft beer manufacturers around.
 Over the course of its 26 year history it has amassed a loyal tribe of die hard fans, all jonesing for a sip of its sweet malts.